sentenial/developer-docs/pages/prodNuapay/np_listcredscheme.md

 ## API Details

+A payment scheme is a set of rules that govern how transactions are processed.
+SEPA and Bacs are two such schemes, which govern both Direct Debit and Credit Transfer transactions in the EU and in the UK.

-All mandates/DDIs that you create (and all subsequent Direct Debit payments) must be linked to a unique Creditor Scheme Identifier (CSID) for SEPA payments or to a Service User Number (SUN) for Bacs payments.
+* All mandates/DDIs that you create (and all subsequent Direct Debit payments) must be linked to a unique Creditor Scheme Identifier (CSID) for SEPA payments or to a Service User Number (SUN) for Bacs payments.

-If you already have a CSID/SUN you will need to use List Creditor Schemes to retrieve its Nuapay resource identifier.
+* If you already have a CSID/SUN you will need to use List Creditor Schemes to retrieve its Nuapay resource identifier.

 {% include note.html content="You must use the resource identifier of the scheme in your requests.
 This identifier will be similar to this: **abxq9kq52l** do not reference the actual creditor scheme ID or SUN in your requests." %}